 Just down the road from St. Peter’s Church and Whitehall Mansion is Mitchell House, a museum of the St. George’s Historical Society.
 Built in the 1730’s, the museum focuses on the life and times of those living during this period.
 Admission is $5, and the museum is open 10am to 4pm.

 The last stop on our tour is The Unfinished Church.
 As the name suggests, this church, which started construction in 1874 after severe damage was done to St. Peter’s Church, was never completed.
 It stands as an amazing example of Gothic architecture with its imposing front entrance.
 However, due to structural issues, the church is closed to visitors at this time.
 While it is a bit of an uphill hike on Govt.
-Hill Road, a few blocks from York street, we think it is certainly worth the trip.
+Hill Road, we think it is certainly worth the trip.

 More to Explore

 While you could certainly spend all day walking the streets of historic St. George, you might also want to grab a bite to eat or drink at one of the local establishments, including the White Horse Pub in Kings Square or the Tavern by the Sea located a bit closer to the Ferry Terminal.